DP-SGD with weight clipping: Experimental results

 Additionally, \cref{tab:auc} presents the performance achieved by constraining networks to Lipschitz networks, where the norm of weights is set to a constant, denoted as \globalWeightDpSgd{}.
 The results from this approach are inferior, even when compared to \gradDpSgd{}.

-\paragraph{Conclusion.} In summary, we can conclude that we can answer to our experimental questions that \weightDpSgd{} outperforms \gradDpSgd{} on both tabular data sets with MLP and image data sets with CNN.
-Moreover, it is beneficial to not normalize the norm of the weight vector $\theta$ to a fixed value but to exploit cases where it becomes smaller.
+\paragraph{Conclusion.} In summary, our experimental results demonstrate that \weightDpSgd{} sets new state-of-the-art benchmarks on the three most popular vision datasets, outperforming \gradDpSgd{}.
+Additionally, \weightDpSgd{} also outperforms \gradDpSgd{} on tabular datasets using MLPs, where it is advantageous to allow the norm of the weight vector \(\theta\) to vary rather than normalizing it to a fixed value, leveraging situations where it can be smaller.